Auditory ossicles

 When we hear something, this sound must be converted from sound waves into electrical signals for the brain to process.
 First, sound waves enter the external acoustic meatus, or ear canal, and vibrate the tympanic membrane that is located at the end of this canal.
 On the opposite side of the tympanic membrane, the medial side, the malleus is attached with its handle.
 This is where a series of movements of the auditory ossicles begins.

 First, movements of the medial portion of the tympanic membrane will move the handle of the malleus medially as well.
 In turn, this moves the head of the malleus laterally, which moves the head of the incus laterally as well because the head of the malleus and head of the incus articulate with each other.
 As the head of the incus moves laterally, its long process is moved medially.
 Since the long process of the incus articulates with the stapes, the stapes moves medially as well.
-The base of the stapes is attached to the oval window, and so the medial movement of the stapes means that the oval window is also moved medially.
-Movement of the oval window generates a wave in the fluid filled internal ear which stimulates receptor cells to transmit electrical signals to the brain via the cochlear part of the vestibulocochlear nerve (CN VIII).
+The base of the stapes is attached to the vestibular window, and so the medial movement of the stapes means that the vestibular window is also moved medially.
+Movement of the vestibular window generates a wave in the fluid filled internal ear which stimulates receptor cells to transmit electrical signals to the brain via the cochlear part of the vestibulocochlear nerve (CN VIII).

 Auditory ossicles: want to learn more about it?